|

 fully clothed, unclothed, or wearing undergarments only, lying on a portable massage table.

-Most clients opt to wear undergarmetns only, and have the therapist use
+Most clients opt to wear undergarments only, and have the therapist use

 massage oil

 during the session.
-(We use hypo-allergenic Jojoba oil, Almond Oil, Organic baby Lotion, or other high quality oils.)
+(We use hypo-allergenic Jojoba oil, Almond Oil, Sesame Oil, Coconut Oil, Organic baby Lotion, or other high quality oils.)
 The oil results in a different sort of massage,

 as the therapist is able to perform gliding motions with greater ease.
 Additionally, aromatherapy Certified Organic

-essential oils may be added to the carrier oil, if the client wishes. (see Aromatherapy Massage - click to link)
+essential oils may be added to the carrier oil, if the client wishes, and the therapist uses Essential Oils. (see Aromatherapy Massage - click to link)

 During a typical In Home Massage, as well as a Hotel Massage, the part